-A local council is proposing to award a contract for the design, print, and distribution of a leaflet explaining the services it offers to families caring for dependent elderly or disabled family members.
-The council is aware that ethnic minority families rarely take advantage of council services, and may be struggling to cope unassisted with difficult care arrangements.
+A government department is tendering a contract for the design, print, and distribution of a leaflet explaining recent changes in the law.
+The new law primarily affects families with children.
 The contract documents include a standard form, which tenderers are asked to use to set out their 'method statement'.
 This should include their proposals for the following:

-- identifying the languages in which the leaflet should be published, to be easily understood by at least 95% of families in the authority's area; - distributing the leaflet, so that the maximum number of families will receive the leaflet in an appropriate language; and - developing proposals for print and broadcast media to publicise the leaflet to the diverse target audience.
+- identifying languages (other than English and Welsh) in which the leaflet should be published, to be easily understood by at least 95% of parents of children under 16; - distributing the leaflet so that the maximum number of families will receive it in an appropriate language; and - developing proposals for print and broadcast media to publicise the leaflet to the diverse target audience.

-If a contract concerns a function that is relevant to the authority's duty to promote race equality, and has a high priority, the specification may include requirements to carry out certain measures within the authority's published race equality scheme; for example, to monitor the service for any negative effects it might have on race equality, or to consult people affected by the contract.
+If a contract concerns a function that is relevant to the authority's duty to promote race equality, and has a high priority, the specification may include requirements to carry out certain measures within the authority's race equality scheme or policy; for example, to monitor the service for any negative effects it might have on race equality, or to consult people affected by the contract.
 Your tender should explain how you would do this.
-You may find it useful to refer to our guide on ethnic monitoring.
+You may find it useful to refer to our guide to ethnic monitoring.